 IT’S ALL ABOUT THE SONG (Siobhán Quinn)

-This is intended as a next step for prior students of the Vocal Clinic class, and is intended for anyone with prior vocal experience seeking to interpret songs (your own or others).
+This is intended as the next step for prior students of the Vocal Clinic class, and is intended for anyone with prior vocal experience seeking to interpret songs (your own or others).
 It’s ok to contact Siobhan to discuss before registration.
 We’ll spend the first day on instrumental basics covered in Vocal Clinic.
-We will get everyone on the same page, then immediately focusing on tools to capture your best performance in songs of your choice.
-There will be individual work/performance and interactive vocal warm-ups each day.
+We will get everyone on the same page, then focus promptly on instrumental and interpretive tools to capture your absolute best performance in full songs of your choice.
+There will be individual work/performance and interactive vocal work each day.
 Everyone will learn crucial vocal and performance skills for translating technical singing skills into excellent vocal performance of songs – whether humorous, sensitive, deep, dark songs, or the wailing blues.
 Please do a light warm up before the class each day so we can get to work quickly as a group and individually.

 VOCAL CLINIC (Siobhán Quinn)

 This class is for road-weary, occasional and even “never before” singers, especially guitarists!
-Everyone has a unique sound from the physical make-up of their vocal cords/resonance chambers; learning vocal technique will help you claim your songs with your voice!
+Everyone has a unique sound from the physical make-up of their vocal cordsand body; learning vocal technique will help you claim your songs with your voice!
 Siobhán uses classical/modern technique as a foundation for vocal flexibility while helping you to maintain individual vocal personality.
-We’ll work individually to explore and enhance your voice and you will develop a personal basic regimen to maintain skills you learn in the workshop.
+We’ll work individually to explore and enhance your voice and you will develop a personal basic regimen to maintain skills you learn in the week-long workshop.
 Siobhán is an encouraging teacher who will help you to bring out the best parts of your voice within each song you sing.
 Michael Bowers often assists and is likely to be tapped to provide additional nuggets of instrumental and interpretive wisdom.
 Be prepared to work on two songs – one you love to sing, and one you really want to sing.
-They do not have to be your own and a capella is just fine.
+They do not have to be your own and a cappella is just fine.
 We will cover 1) vocal/breath warm-ups leading up to advanced workouts, 2) physiology of the voice, how to use each part – knowledge crucial to getting the most out of your instrument, including vocal health issues, 3) specific issues and exercises for songwriters/guitarists, such as posture with instrument, lack of breath, singing flexibly within your range, positioning and strengthening exercises to shake out the unsteady parts of your voice.
 We’ll work toward songs in the second half of the week, and how to translate the emotional intention of a song effectively.

 PERFORMANCE (Kathy Mattea)